ahermassi/spirit/references/readme_thesis.md

 All other `.tex` files are part of the thesis and can thus be [included individually](../reports/thesis/mshtsy_thesis.tex#L9).

 Images are in the [`img`](../reports/thesis/img) directory, and plots are in the [`plots`](../reports/thesis/img/plots) subdirectory.
+Graphviz is used for the flowcharts.
+Currently, the only flowchart is in [`img/flowchart.dot`](../reports/thesis/img/flowchart.dot`).

 ## Building
 Before building, please run the analysis suite in order to generate the PGF plots to be included.